-Even worse, is the fact that heavy-vehicle transport (buses and trucks) are nowhere near capable of being powered by the heavy duty battery power that heavy loads demand.
-Heavy vehicles are diesel powered and by far the biggest polluters.
+Even worse, is the fact that heavy-vehicle transport (buses and trucks) are nowhere near capable of being powered by the heavy-duty battery power that heavy loads demand.
+Heavy goods vehicles (HGVs) are diesel-powered and by far the biggest polluters.

 When did you last see an electric battery-powered bus?

-Did you ever notice a hydrogen powered bus?
+or: Did you ever notice a hydrogen-powered bus?

 But, all these vehicle types, powered by biogas ARE available NOW from mainstream commercial vehicles manufacturers.
 They don't emit dangerous pollution and the energy they consume is renewable.
 It's a huge advantage of Biogas!